fadymikhael/Project_GSB_Frais/README.md

----

 # GSB Expense Management with Laravel

 This GSB Expense Management project is a web application developed using the Laravel framework.
 It allows users to enter their expenses for the current month or view expenses from previous months.
 Supported expenses include: Travel Allowance, Mileage, Hotel Overnight, and Restaurant Meals.

+In addition, the application provides features for accountants to manage user expenses, including viewing and modifying them.
+Accountants can review and approve expenses submitted by users, ensuring compliance with company policies and accurate expense reporting.

-This application is a simple yet powerful tool for effectively managing your professional expenses. ✅
+This application is a simple yet powerful tool for effectively managing both user and accountant professional expenses. ✅

 <p align="center">
   <img alt="Laravel" src="https://upload.wikimedia.org/wikipedia/commons/9/9a/Laravel.svg" width="50" height="50"/>